mini-ninja-64/3ds_GFX/README.md

 #Current State
 Working Great-ish images can now load!

+#Reason:
-I am making this to port over some things for the 3ds I have made for other low power systems
+I am making this to port over some things for the 3ds I have made for other low power systems and to have a break from work

 #Use:
 For your project just add gfx.h to include and gfx.cpp to source :)